epfl-exts/rails-gdpr-export/README.md

 ### Data collection

 In order to specify the fields that you want to return to the user you need to call `ruby gdpr_collect`.
-The call target is a model and it expects the following arguments:
+The call target is a rails model and its arguments are as follows:
 * set of simple fields: i.e. fields that will be output as is
 * a hash of params:
  {renamed_fields: {<field_from_db> => <field_name_in_output>}